VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 lsp.setup()
 ```

-The name of the server can be anything [lspconfig supports](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) and the options are same you would pass to lspconfig's setup function.
+The name of the server can be anything [lspconfig supports](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) and the options are same as you would pass to lspconfig's setup function.

 ### Disable semantic highlights